RolandLeFranc/PlayReady/Docs/Overview/microsoftplayreadyecosystem.md

 ## PlayReady clients

-PlayReady clients are devices capable of playing back protected content when given a license for that content (such as media player programs on personal computers or apps on devices such as cell phones, tablets, and smart TVs).
+PlayReady clients are devices capable of playing back protected content when given a license for that content (such as media player programs on personal computers or applications on devices such as cell phones, tablets, and smart TVs).
 Clients also must be able to enforce the rights and restrictions associated with a policy included in a license.

 The following figure shows the icons used throughout this document that symbolize devices used as PlayReady clients.